Started as a hobby now we're here!

 Come Clean is committed to using sustainable and responsibly available ingredients that people recognize.
 We aim to take responsibility for, and consciously reduce, the amount of waste created during the production and use of our products.
 We do this by actively sourcing as much recyclable and reusable glass, aluminum and tin packaging as possible.

-We work hard to source from Canadian wholesale vendors as well as Canadian packaging distributors, with our largest wholesale provider being close by in London, Ontario.
+We work hard to source from Canadian wholesale vendors as well as Canadian packaging distributors, with our largest wholesale provider being close by in Mississauga, Ontario.

 Every product is hand made with passion and care here in Sarnia, Ontario, Canada 🇨🇦 by (two pretty dope chicks) founder Stacey Gray and her partner and co owner Tara Kindel.